-Well for us, tonight came after I was already in the hospital and he had to go back home to grab his stuff.
+Well for us, tonight came after I was already in the hospital.
+He had to go back home to grab his stuff.

-In hindsight, I wish I would have thrown a few things in my hospital bag that would have made his life easier and not left this up to him.
+In hindsight, I wish I would have thrown a few things in my hospital bag that would have made his hospital stay more comfortable and not left this up to him.

 There are a ton of great suggestions out there for what to bring in a hospital bag for mom and baby, so I am not trying to reinvent the wheel here for that.
 But we can’t forget the person in this equation that made everything possible!